Cinco De Mayo

 Initially becoming popular thanks to promotions by US liquor and beer companies in the 1980’s, some mistake this fun holiday as Mexican Independence Day (which is actually September 16th).
 However, no matter where you might be celebrating, Cinco De Mayo is a great day to gather with friends and family and enjoy Mexican cuisine and libations!

-Even though May 5th is not a national holiday in Mexico, it’s an official holiday in the state of Puebla where the actual battle took place.
-This was a violent and chaotic time in Mexico’s history, occurring after Mexico had gained independence from Spain in 1821.
+Although May 5th is not a national holiday in Mexico, it's an official holiday in Puebla, where the actual battle occurred.
+This was a violent and chaotic period in Mexico's history after gaining independence from Spain in 1821.

-During this period of battle, Mexico had accumulated massive debt to several nations.
-In 1861, Benito Juarez was elected as the president of Mexico and in response, France, Britain and Spain sent naval forces to Veracruz demanding their repayment.
-Although Spain and Britain negotiated with Mexico and withdrew forces, France was ruled by Napoleon III who used this as an opportunity to take over Mexico.
+During this period, Mexico had accumulated massive debt to several nations.
+In 1861, Benito Juarez was elected president of Mexico, and in response, France, Britain, and Spain sent naval forces to Veracruz demanding their repayment.
+Although Spain and Britain negotiated with Mexico and withdrew forces, France was ruled by Napoleon III, who used this as an opportunity to take over Mexico.

-In late 1861, a well-manned French army stormed Veracruz, driving President Juaraz and his command into withdrawal.
-The battle was essentially fought between 6,000 French troops and an unkempt force of 2,000 of Juarez’s men who were poorly supplied and outnumbered.
-Regardless, the battle lasted from daybreak to evening and the French eventually retreated, having lost nearly 500 soldiers while fewer than 100 Mexicans were killed.
+In late 1861, a well-manned French army stormed Veracruz, driving President Juarez and his command into withdrawal.
+The battle was essentially fought between 6,000 French troops and an unkempt force of 2,000 of Juarez's men who were poorly supplied and outnumbered.
+Regardless, the battle lasted from daybreak to evening, and the French eventually retreated, having lost nearly 500 soldiers while fewer than 100 Mexicans were killed.

 Although this isn't known as a major strategic win, the Battle of Puebla on May 5th represented a symbolic victory for the Mexican government.